 Note that you only see your team members in this list.
 Your team is defined in the user management of the catalog (in the profile section).
 So if you are missing someone to delegate tasks to, add them there.
 Also note that a task will offer different people to send it to, depending on the team the current task belongs to.

-Tasks become totally awesome when you have recipes attached.
-You can do this from the task directly (search and pick) or when you are browsing a catalog of recipes and you convert a recipe into a task.
+Tasks become totally awesome when you have checklists attached.
+You can do this from the task directly (search and pick) or when you are browsing a catalog of checklists and you convert a checklist into a task.

-The picture above shows how to add a recipe to an existing task.
-To create a new task from a recipe in the catalog, see the instructions at the beginning of this blog.
+The picture above shows how to add a checklist to an existing task.
+To create a new task from a checklist in the catalog, see the instructions at the beginning of this blog.

 Context: Parent and Child Tasks